kaiserpreusse/graphio/docs/getting_started/index.md

 # Getting Started

-Welcome to GraphIO!
+Welcome to Graphio!
 Choose the approach that fits your use case:

 === "OGM"
     For applications with complex data models and queries.
 [Learn more →](ogm.md)